Volunteer & Give Back

 Middle School Students

 As we are reopening and adapting our programs after Covid, we are still limiting the number of volunteers in our building.
 For this reason, we are unable to offer opportunties for our younger students.
+We encourage you look at the options for Families Volunteering below – many of those options work well for middle school students.

 Student Kindness Project